pierreDev33/crawler.ninja/README.md

 0.1.8

 - Add options to limit the crawl for one host or one entire domain.

--  Add option to follow robots.txt rules.
+0.1.9

+- Bug fix : newest Bunyan version doesn't create the log dir.
+- Manage more request errors type (with or without retries)
+- Add a suffix black list in order to exclude the crawl with a specific suffix (extention) like .pdf,.docx, ...